 - The Dam Safety Regulation under the Water Sustainability Act, objective is to mitigate loss of life and damage to property and the environment from a dam breach by requiring dam owners to inspect their own dams, undertake proper maintenance on them, and ensure that these dams meet ongoing engineering standards.
 The dam administered under this regulation are associated with dams that store or divert fresh water from a stream or aquifer or both.
 These dams are inspected annually and assigned a failure consequence and risk rating according to the Dam Safety Regulations of BC.6 - In Area E there are 36 dams regulated under the Dam Safety Regulations, five of which have a failure consequence of significant, two high, two very high and three extreme.
 The dams classified as high, very high and extreme are all operated by Rio Tino Alcan.
 The dams rated as significant are all private dams, two of which are owned by Ducks unlimited and have a failure probability rating being moderate.
 Meaning that the risk level is stable and that the regular owner inspect plus monitors operation under peak loading/rehab hazardous conditions.
 May request submission of Annual Inspection Report, OMS, or early DSR.
 May audit an increased frequency. of no concern and includes regular audit programs to identify any changes to operation.
-(Staff, 2009) The general guidelines that apply to these five dams state that the dams may have uncorrected design, construction, structural and/or operational deficiencies that could potentially lead to uncontrolled reservoir release.
+(Staff, 2009) The general guidelines that apply to theses five dams state that the dams may have uncorrected design, construction, structural and/or operational deficiencies that could potentially lead to uncontrolled reservoir release.
 Owner exhibits reluctance to undertake and report on annual inspection or is incapable of doing so and design and operation lacks redundancy, e.g., no back-up power for electrical gates.
-(Staff, 2009) - If a dam has a failure consequence of significant or higher than the owner is required to provide a record containing information for the use of the local emergency authorities for the dam for the purpose of preparing local emergency plans under the Emergency Program Act. - Tailing Storage Facilities, including mining dams, in British Columbia are regulated under Part 10 of the Health, Safety and Reclamation Code for Mines in British Columbia (the Code), as established under the Mines Act.
-These facilities require annual inspections commonly called Dam Safety Inspection that report on risk data.
-This data is available to the public on the BC Mine Information website.
-There are no mine tailing ponds7 in Area E.
+(Staff, 2009) - If a dam has a failure consequence of significant or higher than the owner is required to provide a record containing information for the use of the local emergency authorities for the dam for the purpose of preparing local emergency plans under the Emergency Program Act. - > One dam at Tatalrose Lake on the Salake property 7km past Grassy Plains.